 - A letter from the company detailing the purpose of the trip and your job position

-Important note: Visa applicants must attend the interview with all documents on hand.
+Note: B-1 applicants from a foreign country must attend a visa interview with all documents on hand.
 Be prepared to answer questions from the interviewer as to the nature of your visit to the United States.
-You also may be asked about your background, what business you will be doing in the US, and whether you intend to return – answer in specifics to enhance the chances of your B-1 visa getting approved.
+You also may be asked about your background, what business you will be doing in the US, and whether you intend to return.

 Can I Get a Green Card as a B-1 Visa Holder?